rajendradanve/connectfour/README.md

 - [MDN Resources](https://developer.mozilla.org/en-US/docs/Web/Reference)
     - MDS resources are used to understand concepts mainly for creating and updating DOM, animation, and event handler.

-- For continous animation of pokeball at Index.html page help is taken from [this link](https://css-tricks.com/using-multi-step-animations-transitions/)
+- For continuous animation of Pokeball at Index.html page help is taken from [this link](https://css-tricks.com/using-multi-step-animations-transitions/)

-- For rotation of pokeball while falling down help is taken from [this link](https://css-tricks.com/almanac/properties/t/transform-origin/)
+- For rotation of Pokeball while falling help is taken from [this link](https://css-tricks.com/almanac/properties/t/transform-origin/)

 - Transfering opponent player information from index.html to game.html, help is taken from [this link](https://www.aspsnippets.com/Articles/Redirect-to-another-Page-with-multiple-Parameters-using-JavaScript.aspx)